mozilla/fx-private-relay/docs/translations.md

 The user sees different plan details based on their region.
 On the homepage there is a table comparing Relay premium plans.
 If a premium plan is available in their region, they see a price in their local currency.
 If a premium plan is not available, the user sees a prompt to join a waitlist.
-The FAQ also changes, to omit entries for plans that are unavailable in the user's region.
+The FAQ also changes, to omit entries for unavailable plans.

 A new or logged-out user sees the sign-in buttons in the page header.
 The button text is "Sign Up" and "Sign In" in the English localization.
 The text will be different if the